Vanitas– An introduction | overview | Easy explanation

 Q1.
 What is Vanitas?

-Vanitas is an art movement, and the Vanitas artist tries to express cultural study through Vanitas’s oil artworks.
+Vanitas is an art movement, and the Vanitas artist tries to express artistic thought through Vanitas paintings/artworks.

-These Vanitas oils show the fashionability of this art style.
-Evert Collier, Georgia O’Keeffe, and David Bailly are other factors of its fashionability.
+These Vanitas paintings show the popularity of this art style.
+Evert Collier, Georgia O’keeffe, and David Bailly are other factors of its popularity.

 Q3.
 What do you think about Vanitas?

-You would get the depth of this art style, through Vanita’s artworks, artists try to emphasize the free inflow of expression.
+You would get the depth of this art style, through Vanitas artworks, artists try to emphasize on the free flow of expression.

 Q4.
 What are the features of Vanitas?

-This art style is trendy; Vanitas surfaced in the 17th century as a/Vanitas movement when there was cultural standoff among European countries.
+This art style is trendy; Vanitas emerged in 17th century as a/an Vanitas movement when there was artistic standoff among European countries.

 1. Evert Collier